perfana/perfana-docs/docs/quickstart/quickstart.md

 for instance, the 90 percentile response time must be below 1 second.
 Compare results show and check the difference between the current test run and the __previous__ test run, or a test run that is marked as __baseline__.
-An example of a compare requirement is: the 90 percentile response time must not be higher that 10 percent compared to the previous or baseline test run.
+An example of a compare requirement is: the 90 percentile response time must not be higher than 10 percent compared to the previous or baseline test run.